 (C) No chiropractic physician shall disseminate or cause to be disseminated any advertisement or solicitation that is in any way false, fraudulent, deceptive, or misleading.

 (D) Excluding a free consultation, any advertisement or solicitation which offers free or discounted goods or services shall include a disclaimer.
 The disclaimer shall clearly state specifically what goods or services are discounted or free and what goods or services are not included with the free or discounted services offered.
 If the advertisement is visual, the disclaimer shall be contained therein.
 If the advertisement is aural, the disclaimer shall be read.
 A copy of the disclaimer shall be provided to each patient who responds to an offer prior to the rendering of care and a copy shall be maintained in the patient's file.
-Additional goods or services that are subject to a charge that are rendered on the same date as free or discounted goods are offered shall not be rendered until such charges are disclosed in writing and acknowledged by signature of the patient.
+Additional goods or services that are subject to a charge that are rendered on the same date as free or discounted goods or services are offered shall not be rendered until such charges are disclosed in writing and acknowledged by signature of the patient.
 A copy of such signed disclosure shall be provided to the patient prior to rendering care and a copy shall be maintained in the patient's file.

 (F) All advertisements and solicitations shall clearly reveal that the advertisement and/or solicitation is being made on behalf of a chiropractic physician(s).